thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 recommendations what identifiers to use and the deployment situation is fragmented.

-The Subject field MAY include a unique device serial number.
-If the serial number is included, it MUST be encoded in the serialNumber attribute.
+The subjectName field MAY include a unique device serial number.
+If the serial number is included, it MUST be encoded in the X520SerialNumber attribute.

 {{!RFC5280}} defines: "The subject alternative name extension allows identities to be bound to the subject of the certificate.
 These identities may be included